nevrome/mobest/docs/estimation.md

 ## Using a subset of the variogram to estimate the nugget parameter

-We start by loading the input data - individual ancient DNA samples with their spatiotemporal and genetic position.
+We then load the input data: individual ancient DNA samples with their spatiotemporal and genetic position.

 ```r
 samples_projected <- readr::read_csv("docs/data/samples_projected.csv")